mmteles/GTMarket/THEME_PREVIEW.md

 │ 🦇 MarketHero    🏚️ 🕷️ 👁️           │
 ├──────────────────────────────────────────┤
 │                                          │
-│   🎃 Conjure SOPs with Dark AI Magic 🦇 │
+│   🎃 Conjure GTM Strategies with Dark AI Magic 🦇 │
 │                                          │
-│   Whisper your workflow into the         │
+│   Whisper your market strategy into the         │
 │   darkness, and watch as MarketHero      │
 │   summons a terrifyingly comprehensive   │
-│   SOP...                                 │
+│   GTM Strategy...                                 │
 │                                          │
 │  ┌────────────────────────────────────┐ │
 │  │ 👻 You                             │ │